dotdork/nobleslanding/README.md

 Notable Features:
 - Local accounts can be created by Admin users
-- Facebook authentication is allowed.
+- Facebook and Google authentication is allowed.
 Once authenticated the following occurs:
 	- If it is the first auth, a user is created in a disabled state
 	- Disabled user will have to be enabled by a site Admin user
-	- Once enabled, user can use facebook login to sign in and out of the site
+	- Once enabled, user can use facebook/google login to sign in and out of the site
-	- This flow prevents anyone from Facebook having access to the site
+	- This flow prevents allowing everyone from Facebook/Google having access to the site
 - Users can be disabled at Admin discretion
 - User accounts can be made into Admin by other Admins
 - Admin accounts can create or modify any dynamic content on the site (Guest Logs, Lists, etc)